chadwcarlson/avocadocs/docs/content/en/administration/integrations/blackfire.md

 ---
 title: "Blackfire"
 weight: 2
-toc: true

 description: |
-  Platform.sh supports <a href="https://blackfire.io/">Blackfire.io</a>.<br><br>
+  Platform.sh supports [Blackfire.io](https://blackfire.io/).
 Blackfire is a PHP profiler and automated performance testing tool that can be used in the development Integration, Staging, and Production environments.
+---

 It grants details information on your PHP code's resources consumption across Wall-Time, CPU, I/O, Memory, Network Calls, HTTP requests and SQL queries.

-  In addition, it can profile your code automatically and notify you whenever your code does not comply with best practices for PHP, Symfony, Drupal, eZPlatform, Typo3 & Magento code performance management.<br><br>
+In addition, it can profile your code automatically and notify you whenever your code does not comply with best practices for PHP, Symfony, Drupal, eZPlatform, Typo3 & Magento code performance management.

-  For a high level overview and demo of Blackfire, check out the <a href="https://www.youtube.com/watch?v=-5icUW9pUH8">full video tutorial</a>.
+For a high level overview and demo of Blackfire, check out the [full video tutorial](https://www.youtube.com/watch?v=-5icUW9pUH8).

----

 ## Version